 - a.
 Maximum service limits are provided to allow for all faculty and all departments to share in the representation and service to the college as provided by division chairs. - b.
 The maximum length that any one faculty member can serve as Division Chair is five consecutive years.
 Exceptions to this may be granted in writing by mutual agreement between the Faculty Association President and the College President or their designee. - c.
 When there are multiple departments in a division, the maximum length that any one department may control the Division Chair post is five consecutive years.
-This will take effect, and the five-year period will begin July 1, 2016.
 Exceptions to this may be granted in writing by mutual agreement between the Faculty Association President and the College President or their designee. - d.
-A Division Chair may be removed from their responsibilities within the terms of the contract by majority vote of the division or a collaborative agreement between the President of the Faculty Association and the College President or their designee.
+A Division Chair may be removed from their responsibilities within the terms of this article either by majority vote of the division or a collaborative agreement between the President of the Faculty Association and the College President or their designee. - e.
+Division Chairs will notify the supervising dean or director of any potential conflicts of interest due to immediate family members working within the division or taking classes within the division upon becoming aware the potential conflict of interest exists.
+The Division Chair and the supervising dean or director will develop a written plan that will describe the steps taken to mitigate any actual, apparent, or perceptible preferential treatment.